Thuniinae/ELS_final_riscv_sw/README.md

 # ELS_final_riscv_sw

-Platform part of K-means segmentation module execute in riscv-vp.
+Software part of K-means segmentation module execute in riscv-vp.

 ## Execution
 1. Clone the software part in riscv-vp as lab 8.